lowrycode/table-tennis-league/README.md

 ![League Tables page](readme-resources/images/league-tables.jpg)

 Teams are ranked by points (high to low).
-In the event of a tie, the following secondary criteria is progressively applied until an order is resolved:
+In the event of a tie, the following secondary criteria are progressively applied until an order is resolved:
 - Number of team matches won
 - Number of team sets won (individual singles and doubles matches)
 - Number of individual games won (within singles and doubles matches)

 The league tables for different seasons can be viewed using the filter panel.

-Clicking on a team name navigates to the Team Summary page for that team.
+Clicking on a team name navigates to the [Team Summary](#team-summary-page) page for that team.

 The following fallback messages may be shown:
 - "Season not found" - when the league administrator has not marked any season as *current*.
 - "No tables to display" - if there are no divisions assigned to the season.
 - "No table to display" under the division name - if there are no teams assigned to the division yet.

-If no matches have been played yet, the table shows a table including team names with initial data as in the image below.
+If no matches have been played yet, the table includes team names with zero values as in the image below.

 ![League Tables before matches have been played page](readme-resources/images/league-table-no-matches.jpg)